What to Expect

 During Your Massage

-As your massage begins you will be coached on how to lay on the table and your level of undress.
+You will be coached on how to lay on the table and your level of undress.
 Usually, it is best to get fully undressed but, some people may prefer to leave on their undergarments.
 In either case, you will be fully draped (covered) during the massage.
 Only the section of the body being worked on will be uncovered and then immediately re-covered when finished.

-During the massage your therapist will use hands, elbows and fingers to work the muscles, fascia (sheath around the muscles) and connective tissue.
+During the massage your therapist will use hands, forearms and fingers to work the muscles, fascia (sheath around the muscles) and connective tissue.
 She may also stretch the muscles and joints and use an elbow or knuckles to 'pin' down an adhesion/knot to allow it to release, with your approval.

 *All massages now include Mu Xing and Cupping unless otherwise specified.